Last Updated on October 26, 2020 by marvin v

-Here are some products out of saba.
+Here are some uses and products out of saba.

 Every defective saba, which may not fit for human needs, should be given to farm animals.

-Our all time classic.
+Our all-time classic.

 A rare saba, which is 70% yellow and 30% green, is best as boiled, producing the right firmness and sweetness.

-Banana on a bamboo stick but not a bananacue.
+Banana on a bamboo stick but not a banana cue.
 It’s an ancient recipe that might not pick your interest.

-- Peel off ripe saba.
+- Peel off.